 You must have health insurance before traveling.
 For an overseas trip, you’ll be enrolled in the University at Buffalo United Health Care Student Resources health insurance program, which will cover your time while abroad.
 For domestic travel, you’ll be covered under your current insurance.

 Yes, a valid passport is required for international travel.
 If you are participating in a global program, ensure that your passport is valid for at least six months from your travel date.
 If you do not currently have a passport, find out how to apply for one on the U.S. Department of State website.

 Depending on the passport you hold, a visa may be required for entry to certain countries.
 Check specific program requirements and the embassy website to determine if you will need a visa for entry.
 A visa can be obtained from foreign consulates in the U.S. or other countries.

-To ensure the health and safety of our students, faculty, alumni and business partners during COVID-19, all global and Experience the 50 programs for fall 2020 and winter 2021 will be virtual learning experiences.
-Programs for spring 2021 are being developed with an option to easily shift to virtual learning experiences should that prove necessary.
+To ensure the health and safety of our students, faculty, alumni and business partners during COVID-19, all global and Experience the 50 programs for fall 2020, winter 2021 and spring 2021 will be virtual learning experiences.